Home > Sports betting > Sweepstakes aren’t “clear cut” and that’s a problem, AGA executive says

 victor rocha chris cylke jason giles screenshot

-Cylke, the AGA’s SVP for government relations, joined Indian Gaming Association (IGA) conference chair Victor Rocha and IGA executive director Jason Giles Wednesday (30 October) in another unique moment in the short history of legal sports betting in the US.
+Cylke, the AGA’s SVP for government relations, joined Indian Gaming Association (IGA) conference chair Victor Rocha and IGA executive director Jason Giles on Wednesday (30 October) in another unique moment in the short history of legal sports betting in the US.
 Rocha is hosting a five-part educational series on what sweepstakes are and how the regulated industry can fight their proliferation.

 “If sweepstakes gaming were as clear cut as those involved with it are saying, we probably would be doing it,” Cylke said AGA members have told him.
-“But it’s not worth putting (their) gaming licenses at risk.”
+“But it’s not worth putting (their) gaming licences at risk.”

 Yes, sweepstakes have a politics problem